 Join the Mailing List

-Sri Swami Dayananda Saraswati is a distinguished, traditional teacher of Vedanta.
-His depth of understanding and nuanced appreciation of Western culture makes him that rare teacher who can communicate the vision of non-duality to modern listeners.
-He is able to make one see, with immediacy, the truth of oneself as the whole.
+Sri Swami Dayananda Saraswati was a distinguished, traditional teacher of Vedanta.
+His depth of understanding and nuanced appreciation of Western culture made him that rare teacher who communicated the vision of non-duality to modern listeners.
+He was able to make one see, with immediacy, the truth of oneself as the whole.

-Swami Dayananda has been teaching Vedanta in India for more than four decades, and around the world since 1976.
-In his public talks abroad, Swamiji has spoken at many of the most prestigious American universities, and has addressed international conventions, UNESCO and the United Nations, where he participated in the Millennium Peace Summit.
+Swami Dayananda had taught Vedanta in India for more than four decades, and around the world since 1976.
+In his public talks abroad, Swamiji had spoken at many of the most prestigious American universities, and had addressed international conventions, UNESCO and the United Nations, where he participated in the Millennium Peace Summit.

 A teacher of teachers, Swami Dayananda designed and taught seven resident in-depth Vedanta courses, each spanning 30 to 36 months.

-Under Swami Dayananda’s guidance, numerous centers for Vedic teaching have been founded around the world.
-The two main centers in India are the Arsha Vidya Ashram in Rishikesh and the Arsha Vidya Gurukulam in Coimbatore.
+Under Swami Dayananda’s guidance, numerous centers for Vedic teaching had been founded around the world.
+The three main centers in India are the Arsha Vidya Pitham in Rishikesh, Arsha Vidya Gurukulam in Coimbatore and Arsha Vijnana Gurukulam in Nagpur.
 In the U.S., the main center is the Arsha Vidya Gurukulam at Saylorsburg, Pennsylvania.
 At present there are at least sixty centers in India and abroad that carry on the same tradition of Vedantic teaching.

 Phone: (570) 992 2339.
 Email: email@example.com